 Log into DrexelOne

 Click Register for Parking via ParkDrexel in the Commuting channel

 Click Order Permits.
 Please select the Flex Parking permit type and choose your location.
 Vehicle information such as license plate and VIN are required for registration.
 Employees will use their DragonCard to access the parking lot.

-For updates, visit COVID-19 Operations: Business Services or contact email@example.com.
+For updates, contact email@example.com.